theo-armour/theo-armour.github.io/_posts/2015-10-20-first-post.markdown

 ---
 published: false
-title: First Post : Second Post
+title: First Post
 layout: post
+More: Hi there
 ---
 Hi there